Get Started (Install)

 Create the Docker Image

-Create BasicSwap’s docker image.
-You need to run this image whenever you want to run the DEX.
+Create BasicSwap’s docker image, which you’ll need to run whenever you want to launch the DEX.

 1. Open a WSL (Linux) terminal.